 Please see below the guides from the National School Program.

-The Can!
-Wellness Policy may be reviewed and updated annually by the representatives of Board of Trustees, Superintendent, Executive Director of Student Nutrition Services (SNS), Student Nutrition Services, and Campus Principal.
+Texans Can Wellness Policy may be reviewed and updated annually by the representatives of Board

-Click here to see our Wellness policies signed by our board members.
+Click here to see the complete Wellness policies.